qjiangzhao/TEtrimmer/README.md

 - [All available options](#All-available-options)

 ## Introduction
-Many tools have been developed for *de novo* transposable element (TE) identification.
-However, manual curation is still required for high-quality TE annotation by experts.
-TEtrimmer is designed to replace and assist manual TE curation.
-You can find more details about TEtrimmer below [flowchart](#Flowchart).
+Many tools have been developed for the discovery and annotation of transposable elements (TEs).
+However, the high-quality TE consensus library construction still requires manual curation of TEs, which is time-consuming and needs experts with an in-depth understanding of TE biology.

+TEtrimmer is a powerful software designed to automate the manual curation of TEs.
+The input can be a TE library from **de novo** TE discovery tools, such as EDTA2 and RepeatModeler2, or a TE library from closely related species.
+For each input consensus sequence, TEtrimmer automatically performs BLAST,  sequence extraction, extension, multiple sequence alignment (MSA), MSA clustering, MSA cleaning, TE boundary definition, and TE classification.
+TEtrimmer also provides a graphical user interface (GUI) to inspect and improve predicted TEs, which can assist achieving manual curation-level TE consensus libraries easily.

 ## Manual
 For detailed instructions, including installation steps, usage options, example outputs, and more,